#1 in Las Vegas for Bachelor Parties

 9.3Location

-Why for a bachelor party — Four Seasons Hotel Las Vegas occupies floors 35 through 39 of the Mandalay Bay tower — a hotel-within-a-hotel with private check-in, private elevator, butler service, and no casino floor in the Four Seasons section of the building.
-Three hundred and eighty-one rooms, the entry-le…
+Why for a bachelor party: Four Seasons Hotel Las Vegas occupies floors 35 through 39 of the Mandalay Bay tower, a hotel-within-a-hotel with private check-in, private elevator, butler service, and no casino floor in the Four Seasons section of the building.
+Three hundred and eighty-one rooms on floors 35-39 of the Mandalay Bay tower.

 Why Las Vegas

 The functional infrastructure of a Vegas bachelor hotel matters more than the brand.
 Five things separate a working bachelor hotel from a casino-hotel that happens to host bachelor parties.
-The suite product — a two-bedroom (or three-bedroom) suite with a separate sitting room is the difference between a working group weekend and a budget compromise.
-The dayclub-and-nightclub affiliation — staying at a hotel whose nightclub is the destination means the walk from suite to dance floor is internal, the table is comp-arranged through the front desk, and the after-hours route back is supervised.
-The pool programme — the cabana is the morning-and-afternoon working space of the trip, and the cabana booking, the bottle service, the DJ programme, and the food-menu-from-the-cabana matter.
-The dining variety — a hotel with eight to twelve restaurants under one roof handles the group dinner without an Uber.
-The host relationship — every Strip casino hotel has a host system; for a six-or-more-room booking, the host is the working asset (the comped breakfast, the upgraded suite, the table at the nightclub).
+The suite product, a two-bedroom (or three-bedroom) suite with a separate sitting room is the difference between a working group weekend and a budget compromise.
+The dayclub-and-nightclub affiliation, staying at a hotel whose nightclub is the destination means the walk from suite to dance floor is internal, the table is comp-arranged through the front desk, and the after-hours route back is supervised.
+The pool programme, the cabana is the morning-and-afternoon working space of the trip, and the cabana booking, the bottle service, the DJ programme, and the food-menu-from-the-cabana matter.
+The dining variety, a hotel with eight to twelve restaurants under one roof handles the group dinner without an Uber.
+The host relationship, every Strip casino hotel has a host system; for a six-or-more-room booking, the host is the real asset (the comped breakfast, the upgraded suite, the table at the nightclub).

 The neighbourhood map for Vegas bachelor hotels divides into three operating clusters.
 The North Strip (Wynn, Encore, Resorts World, Fontainebleau) holds the highest-tier club-and-dayclub product (XS, Encore Beach Club, Zouk, Ayu Dayclub, LIV).
 The Center Strip (Bellagio, Caesars Palace, Cosmopolitan, Venetian/Palazzo, ARIA, Park MGM) holds the legacy clubs and the largest concentration of restaurants (Hyde, Marquee, OMNIA, Tao, Drai's).
 The South Strip (Mandalay Bay, Delano, MGM Grand, Four Seasons) is the calmer-base option for the bachelor group that wants the recovery hotel adjacent to a smaller pool club.
 Off-Strip (Virgin Hotels) is the value alternative for groups whose plan does not require Strip-walk access.